 This complex system of ligaments and muscles creates an abundance of opportunity for injury or degeneration which can lead to numbness as the soft tissue structures devolve.
 As these tissues break down, further complications can ensue, though periodic numbness is often one of the first of the symptoms of these much larger issues.

 How Did This Start?

 Due to the intricate nature of the tissues within the ankle, it can be hard to pinpoint a precise cause for an individual’s ankle numbness.
-Injuries which fail to heal properly, even those which seem minor, can develop into major issues which lead to a feeling of numbness or tingling within the ankle.
+Injuries that fail to heal properly, even those which seem minor, can develop into major issues that lead to a feeling of numbness or tingling within the ankle.

-Other issues which can lead to a numb ankle include degenerative illnesses such as arthritis and osteoarthritis.
-These degenerative illness cause tissues to break down within the ankle leading to swelling.
+Other issues that can lead to a numb ankle include degenerative illnesses such as arthritis and osteoarthritis.
+These degenerative illnesses cause tissues to break down within the ankle leading to swelling.
 In turn, this swelling constricts the nerves within the joint and leads to the feeling of numbness around the ankle.

 In order to properly deduce the inciting factors to a person’s numbness, doctors usually have to examine the person’s medical history, perform a physical inspection of the ankle, and follow all of this up with medical imaging such as MRIs, CAT scans, and X-rays.